njsmith/zs/doc/index.rst

 distributing, querying, and archiving arbitarily large data sets (up to tens of terabytes and beyond) -- so long as those data sets can be represented as a set of arbitrary binary records.
 Of course it works on small data sets too.
-You can think of it as a replacement for files stored in tab- or comma-separated format -- each line in such a file becomes a record in a ZS file.
+You can think of it as an alternative to storing data in tab- or comma-separated files -- each line in such a file becomes a record in a ZS file.
 But ZS has a number of advantages over these traditional formats: